-On the night before the debate, Lincoln arrived in Peoria sometime after midnight, alone and on horseback, wearing his ill-fitting suit—high-water pants and arms that stuck out from too-short sleeves.
-In contrast, the impeccably dressed Stephen Douglas had arrived much earlier in the day at the head of triumphal procession, seated in a carriage drawn by four beautiful white horses and preceded by a band of music.
+On the night before the debate, Lincoln arrives in Peoria sometime after midnight, alone and on horseback, wearing his ill-fitting suit—high-water pants and arms that stuck out from too-short sleeves.
+In contrast, the impeccably dressed Stephen Douglas had arrived much earlier in the day at the head of a huge parade, in a carriage drawn by four white horses and preceded by a band of music.

 A man who was patient, tenderhearted, generous, kind, and helpful.
 And when Lincoln spoke, it was like he was having a conversation with friends.
 He set himself apart by illustrating his arguments with stories, stories based on observations made from everyday people.
-Sometimes his language and gestures were awkward, but few who heard him speak ever forgot the point of the story or the story itself.
-And most of all, they never forgot him.
+Sometimes his language and gestures were awkward, but few who heard him speak ever forgot the point of the story or Lincoln himself.

-But nice car or not, I’m still the exact same person with the exact same big smelly dog.
-The truth is we get to choose to proudly reveal our authentic selves or allow ourselves to be influenced by the expectations of others and the world around us.
+But nice car or not, I’m still the exact same person who drives around Smelly Dog.
+The truth is that we get to choose to proudly reveal our authentic selves or allow ourselves to be influenced by the expectations of others and the world around us.
 I hope I will always remember to choose the former.